-An introduction to the theology of John Calvin (1509-1564) through a detailed historical and theological analysis of his Institutes of the Christian Religion (1559). • Horton
+An introduction to the theology of John Calvin (1509-1564) through

 HT515 History of Reformed Worship (2)

 A seminar in the history of Christian worship from the patristic period through the Westminster Assembly.
 Students will read and discuss primary and secondary sources. • Clark